 - Descriptions excerpted from Your Old Books by the Rare Books and Manuscripts Section of the Association of College and Research Libraries

-The Rare Book Collection consists of nearly 300,000 titles ranging in date from the fifteenth century to the twenty-first.
+The Rare Book Collection consists of over 300,000 titles ranging in date from the fifteenth century to the twenty-first.
 Almost all of the Library’s pre-1800 titles are located in Special Collections, as are many books from the early decades of the nineteenth century.
 Later printed books that are scarce, have significant bindings, illustrations, or ownership history, are also part of the rare book collections.
 Other criteria for inclusion include important early works in the history of a particular subject or geographical area and books that form part of a comprehensive subject collection.

 Areas of strength in the Rare Book Collection include the history of science and medicine, English and American literature, history, and economics, contemporary poetry, historical children’s books, Jewish life and culture, theology, Renaissance humanism, and the printed works of Frederick Chopin.